5 tips for giving a good scientific presentation

 Concluding thoughts

 Communicating your research effectively is a key skill for early career scientists to learn.
-This guide has shown you how to give a successful scientific presentation that the audience will understand and remember.
-Taking the time to prepare and practice your presentation is an investment in your scientific and professional development.
+Taking ample time to prepare and practice your presentation is an investment in your scientific development.

 Other sources to help you give a good scientific presentation